Overview

 Don’t worry if the time of your event isn’t steady each week.
 Once a recurring meeting is entered on your calendar, it syncs to your mobile device – where you can easily drag and drop it into a new time slot as needed.
 You can continue to complete and edit your events from the mobile app as part of your day to day ongoing process.

-Why It's Important
+Why using ACE is Important

 Using the ACE Process to build your calendar helps reduce error, ensures you’re getting proper credit for the referrals you generate, and makes updating your notes via mobile simple and effortless.
 If you’re still not “sold,” please see our article on Reasons to Associate Events to Accounts & Contacts for more information on why this first step is so important to your success.